Thomas Linley the younger: Musical style

 Tom Linley's music is both typical of works by English composers of his time and remarkably idiosyncratic for a composer who died at such a young age.
 A significant number of Linley's compositions have been lost, including many in the Drury Lane Fire of 1809.
 However, according to Gwilym Beechey (author of the article on Tom Linley in the New Grove Dictionary and editor of some of his music), the works that survived attest to "his fluent and congenial melody, his contrapuntal facility, and his imaginative orchestration."

 Not unlike other English composers of the second half of the 18th century, the inevitable influence of Handel is evident in his choral works (for instance in Let God Arise), however his choral writing also has its very own assurance, strength. inventiveness, artistry and finesse.
 Linley's writing is as fluent in choral-like choruses as in elaborate fugues or evocative tableaux.
-Tom was only about 15 years old when he composed the not only incredibly skilful but magnificent double-fugue "Wonderful Art Thou", quite a deed for a teenager!
+Tom was only about 15 years old when he composed the not only incredibly skilful but magnificent double-fugue "Wonderful Art Thou".
 Musician Peter Holman, who worked on the Hyperion recordings of Linley's music, reckons that, in The Song of Moses, "[Linley's music] has a grandeur and sweep that makes its subsequent neglect hard to understand."

 His vocal writing and the sophisticated orchestration of his vocal music, though rooted in the influence of Johann Christian Bach's galant style and Arne's later music as well as the Italian operatic music still very much en vogue at the time, is full of creativity, freshness and renewed ingenuity.
 For instance, his orchestral cantatas, in the style of the ones composed by Arne and others for the pleasure gardens of Vauxhall and the likes, delight with their particularly refined obligato instrumental parts that either playfully intertwine with the singers' voice (for instance, the virtuosic oboe in the airs 'Fly, Damon, to yon secret grove' and 'If thy too-cruel bow be bent') or colour the piece with subtle echoes of poetically charged evocations (the french horn in the air 'Wrapt close from harm' in the cantata Ye nymphs of Albion's beauty-blooming isle).